0m0kenny/oak/README.md

     > [!WARNING]
     > The Tree requires a specific conda environment.
 Make sure to run `conda_env` once before running this script.
 Can comment out the code if the tree is not required.

 - **bsnp_cov_filt-plink_tree** - useful for merged bsnp vcf output from `merge_lanes.sh` .
 This script is an array slurm job that will filter the merged vcf by removing snp where at least one sample has less than a specific Read Depth (DP).
 Requires an input file with the list of the DP to filter by.
 The filtered VCFs will be converted into PLINK files which can be loaded into R for visualisation.
 A Clustering Tree of the samples will also be created.
-For CGMapTools output only.
+For BSNP output only.
     > [!WARNING]
     > The Tree requires a specific conda environment.
 Make sure to run `conda_env` once before running this script.
+Can comment out the code if the plink files or tree is not required.

+- **filter_allele_array.sh** - useful for merged vcf files.
+This script is an array slurm job that will filter the merged vcf by removing snp where ref is C and alt is T or ref is G and alt is A. Requires two input files, one with the list of the file_paths to the vcf files to filter and another with the names for the output files for each input file.
+The filtered VCFs will be converted into PLINK files which can be loaded into R for visualisation.
+A Clustering Tree of the samples will also be created.
+For both BSNP and CGMAPTools output.
+    > [!WARNING]
-Can comment out the code if the tree is not required.
+    > The Tree requires a specific conda environment.
+Make sure to run `conda_env` once before running this script.
+Can comment out the code if the plink files or tree is not required.